Martin C. Atkins, Mission Critical Applications Limited.

 In 2024, perhaps the best-known actively developing operating system based on capabilities is the seL4 micro-kernel, which is still the subject of research, while increasingly seeing deployment, and use as the micro-kernel at the heart of larger operating systems, such as Kry10.

-Interest is also blossoming on the hardware front, with CHERI from Cambridge, which is the foundation technology of the DSbD initiave with the Morello processor from Arm, and its little brother, Cheriot.
+Interest is also blossoming on the hardware front, with CHERI from Cambridge, which is the foundation technology of the DSbD initiative with the Morello processor from Arm, and its little brother, Cheriot.

 In Flex, capabilities were visible in the user interface, and could be mixed freely with normal text stored in a "text object", or "Edfile".
 In fact, a "text object" was simply a capability to an array of lines; each line was an array of "glyphs"; and each "glyph" was either an array of characters, or a capability (defining glyphs simply as "a character or a capability" would have been more logical and simpler, but the overheads were prohibitive).
 Capabilities, including "text objects", could be stored as capabilities in other text objects, or assigned to a string name, and stored in a "directory".